-The decision led to the development of a design system that took stylistic cues from the type and colors of the 1950s and 60s.
+The primary inspiration landed on mid-century modern influence and that drew from the original sign that hung above Joseph’s for decades.
+With that direction, our design system took stylistic cues from the type and colors of the 1950s and 60s.
 The inclusion of these elements captured the nostalgia the family wanted to protect while simultaneously introducing a friendly, modern style that would give the brand room to grow.
+With a system in place, we implemented it throughout the key touch points of the restaurant: menus, apparel, packaging, interiors, and of course, their online presence.